waisheen/foodies/README.md

 A user-friendly, intuitive application to obtain information on all food choices within NUS.
 Users can search, filter, review, view promotions and more!
 Sellers can also update opening hours, post promotions and updates on latest happenings.

+# Build Process

+If you would like to try out the app, do follow the intructions below:

+## Using an Emulator
+1. Download the apk file which can be found in the [Releases](https://github.com/waisheen/foodies/releases) tab of this repository
+2. Open your emulator via Android Studio
+3. Drag and drop the file into the emulator and wait for the app to be installed
+4. Once installed, click on the app icon to run it!

+## Using Physical Android Device
+1. Download the apk file which can be found in the [Releases](https://github.com/waisheen/foodies/releases) tab of this repository
+2. Install the app onto your device by following the instructions that are appear.
+Do allow the permissions that are requested during installation.
+3. Once installed, click on the app icon to run it!

 # Motivation
 We believe that at times when we are with our friends in NUS, we ask this question, “Where are we going to eat?”, and usually the replies range from “I don’t know” to “There’s nothing suitable here”.
 There is a plethora of food choices in NUS and many different kinds of food at diverse price ranges to cater to everyone.
 Sometimes, people prefer to save money and pick cheaper options.
 Other times, people need to find halal options or just grab a quick lunch nearby.
 However, NUS students or staff may not know what all their available options are.